On this page...

 Normal5 |

-Mild to moderate AAT deficiency5 |
+Mild-to-moderate AAT deficiency5 |

 Moderate AAT deficiency3,5 |